 COPY AND PASTE THIS CODE TO EMBED ON YOUR SITE

 Pinterest is one of those great online tools that you can really get results from, even without spending a dime.
 It is still extremely underused by many businesses, so now really is the time to capitalize on the opportunity and get ahead of your competition.

-Pinterest is visual discovery platform where users go to dream, get inspired, and perhaps most important to brands… users use Pinterest to plan purchases.
+Pinterest is a visual discovery platform where users go to dream, get inspired, and perhaps most important to brands…to plan purchases.
 More than half of active users open their apps in the store to use as a shopping list.